Anku5hk/Programmers_guide_to_Python/book.md

 # Programmer's guide to Python
 Hello Learner, welcome to this Programmer's guide to Python handbook, this book was originally designed as notes when I was learning python, but then I thought okay why not make it public for other learners, so I added some missing components and completed it as a book.
 This is by no means a complete python walkthrough, but should cover all important aspects of python.
 I hope this helps you in learning python programming.
+Happy Learning!!

 **What is this:** This book is meant for a programmer who's already familiar with other langauges such as c/c++/Java and wants to learn python but fast.
 The goal is to take you through enough python, while saving you tons of time.
-The one who have taken python course from somewhere else can also use this as to solidfy their learning further.
+The one who have taken a basic python course from somewhere else can also use this as to solidfy their learning.
+I have tried to keep explainations concise most of the times, so things can be gone through fast.
 To grow as a programmer its always better to practice.
 I would suggest typing & running your own programs and creating your own notes.

-**What's not this:** Not a traditional programming course/book, this book only emphasis on whats important.
-Maybe somewhat not beginner friendly, some concepts I consider are better explained on the internet already so have been left off and I don't know what I don't know right?.
-But I have tried to keep explainations concise most of the times.</br>
+**What's not this:** Not a traditional programming course/book, this book is structured somewhat differently(intentionally) to cover and only emphasis on whats important, although you'll miss almost nothing.
+Maybe somewhat not beginner friendly, you do need to have prior general programming knowledge to get what's going on.
+That's all.</br>

 ## Index
 1. [Basics](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#1-basics)